• Best 30lb Reels for Saltwater Fishing

 Best 30lb Reels for Saltwater Fishing

 The 30lb class is the workhorse line class for SoCal offshore fishing.
-It’s the reel you grab when the party boat heads to the Coronado Islands for yellowtail, when white seabass are in the kelp, or when school-sized tuna show up on the offshore banks.
-Heavy enough to stop serious fish, light enough to fish all day without burning out — this is the line class that sees more action on SoCal boats than any other.
+It’s the reel you grab when the party boat heads to the Coronados for yellowtail, when white seabass are in the kelp at Catalina, or when school-size tuna show up on the 9-Mile Bank.
+Heavy enough to stop serious fish, light enough to fish all day.
+This line class sees more action on SoCal boats than any other.

 If you already have a 20lb setup for lighter work, a 30lb reel is the logical next step up.
-And if you’re chasing bigger bluefin, check our 40lb+ reel guide for the next class up.
+If you’re chasing bigger bluefin, jump to the 40lb+ reel guide.

-Best overall: Penn Squall II 25N — lever drag, smooth, and the most common 30lb reel on SoCal party boats.
+Best overall: Penn Squall II 25N — lever drag, smooth, and the most common 30lb reel on SoCal party boat rails.

 Best two-speed: Shimano Talica 12 II — high/low gearing for grinding deep yellowtail.